Masala-CHAI: A Large-Scale SPICE Netlist Dataset for Analog Circuits by Harnessing AI: Related Work

 \section{Related Work}

 LLMs have gained significant attention in chip design~\cite{zhong2023llm4eda}.
-Significant progress has been made in improving Verilog code generation~\cite{liu2023verilogeval,thakur2023autochip,lu2024rtllm,thakur2023verigen}, with studies introducing new methodologies that enhance the quality of generated Verilog code.
+Tremendous progress has been made in improving Verilog code generation~\cite{liu2023verilogeval,thakur2023autochip,lu2024rtllm,thakur2023verigen}.
 These advances demonstrate how LLMs can streamline and improve digital hardware design workflows.
 In addition to code generation, prompt engineering has proven effective in chip design~\cite{Blocklove_2023,fu2023gpt4aigchip,chang2023chipgpt}.
-By using LLMs, researchers have conceptualized and designed complex digital hardware architectures efficiently, facilitating faster and more accurate chip development.
-Beyond code generation, LLMs have found applications in assistant chatbots, script generation, and bug analysis~\cite{liu2023chipnemo}.
-Similarly,~\cite{wu2024chateda} explores LLMs in planning and executing tasks in the Electronic Design Automation (EDA) flow.
-The use of LLMs in generating assertions and testbenches for verifying the correctness of Integrated Circuit (IC) designs has also seen notable improvements~\cite{kande2023llmassisted,fang2024assertllm,bhandari2024llm,qiu2024autobench}.

-~\cite{img2sim,img2sim2} have explored schematic-to-netlist generation using ML-based approaches.
+Using LLMs, researchers have efficiently conceptualized and designed complex digital hardware architectures, facilitating faster and more accurate chip development.
+Beyond code generation, LLMs have found applications in assistive chatbots, script generation, and bug analysis~\cite{liu2023chipnemo}. ~\cite{wu2024chateda} explores LLMs in planning and executing tasks in the Electronic Design Automation (EDA) flow.
+The use of LLMs in generating assertions and testbenches for verifying the correctness of Integrated Circuit (IC) designs has also seen notable improvements~\cite{kande2023llmassisted,fang2024assertllm,bhandari2024llm,qiu2024autobench}. ~\cite{img2sim,img2sim2} have explored schematic-to-netlist generation using ML-based approaches.
 However, these solutions are not reproducible due to the unavailability of any open-source implementation.
-Recent advancements have extended LLM applications into analog design.
-Closed-loop Python code generation for analog circuits using LLM agents has shown promising results~\cite{lai2024analogcoder}.
-LLMs have also demonstrated the ability to generate various circuit topologies from given specifications~\cite{chang2024lamagic}.
-Furthermore, a dataset for exploring SPICE netlist generation was recently released in~\cite{tao2024amsnet}.
-However, existing approaches require manual modifications of circuit schematics, which significantly limits their scalability for large-scale applications.
+Recent advances extended LLM applications into analog design.
+Closed-loop Python code generation for analog circuits by LLM agents has shown promising results~\cite{lai2024analogcoder}.
+LLMs are able to generate circuit topologies from specifications~\cite{chang2024lamagic}.
+A dataset for exploring SPICE netlist generation was recently released in~\cite{tao2024amsnet}, summarized in~\autoref{tab:amsnet}.